biegunk/Duelling-DQN-for-OpenAI-Switch/README.md

 ![Switch-4](https://raw.githubusercontent.com/koulanurag/ma-gym/master/static/gif/Switch4-v0.gif)

 `Switch-n` is a grid world environment having `n agents` where each agent wants to move their corresponding home location (marked in boxes outlined in same colors).
 Each agent receives only it's local position coordinates.
 The challenging part of the game is to pass through the narrow corridor through which only one agent can pass at a time.
 They need to coordinate to not block the pathway for the other.
-A reward of +5 is given to each agent for reaching their home cell.
-The episode ends when both agents has reached their home state or for a maximum of 100 steps in environment.
+A penalty of -0.1 is given to each agent at each timestep, and a reward of +5 for reaching their home cell.
+The episode ends when all agents have reached their home state or for a maximum of 50 steps in environment.

 Action Space: `0: Down, 1: Left, 2: Up , 3: Right, 4: Noop`